P. K. Sreemathy

 P. K. Sreemathy (born 4 May 1949), popularly known as P. K. Sreemathy Teacher, is an Indian politician and a member of the CPI(M).
 Born at Mayyil Panchayat in Kannur district, Sreemathy was elected to the Kerala Legislative Assembly in 2001 and 2006 from Payyanur Assembly constituency.
 She was the Health and Family Welfare Minister of Kerala from 2006 to 2011.
 She was MP of 16th Lok Sabha, representing Kannur Lok Sabha constituency.

 Biography

 Sreemathy teacher is a politician in Kerala politics.
 She was born on 4 May 1949 as the daughter of Kelu Nambiar and P. K. Meenakshi Amma.

 She retired from service in 2003 while she was the head teacher at Neruvambram Upper Primary School.

 She was the Kannur District Council standing committee chairperson for some time before she became the Kannur district Panchayat from 1995 to 1997.
 Now she is AIDWA State secretary and CPI(M) National Committee Member.
 She was elected to the Kerala Legislative Assembly in 2001 and 2006 from Payyanur Assembly constituency.
 She won the 2014 Lok Sabha election from Kannur Lok Sabha constituency, defeating K. Sudhakaran by a margin of 6566 votes.
-She lost to K. Sudhakaran with a margin of 94,559 votes in 2019 Indian General election.
+She lost to K. Sudhakaran with a margin of 94,559 votes in the 2019 Indian General election.